 An effective vulnerability assessment should include the following steps:

-There are two types of network vulnerability scanning tools, commercial and open source.
+There are two types of network vulnerability scanning tools: commercial and open source.
 Web application scanning tools scan web applications, usually from the outside, to look for security vulnerabilities including SQL injection, cross-site scripting, and insecure server configuration.

 Some security vulnerabilities, however, may not have much effect on the network or the systems.
-In those cases, it might not be worth the money and the downtime necessary to fix them.
+In those cases, it might not be worth the money and the downtime to fix them.

 Penetration testing is not the same as a vulnerability assessment.
-Testing involves someone simulating a cyber-attack, using specific techniques to examine the network environment, test defenses, and find holes in those defenses.
+Testing involves simulating a cyber-attack, using specific techniques to examine the network environment, test defenses, and find holes in those defenses.
 A vulnerability assessment focuses on uncovering as many security vulnerabilities as possible.

 What’s the Difference Between a Vulnerability Assessment and a Vulnerability Scan?

 A vulnerability assessment and a vulnerability scan are not the same thing.

 In a vulnerability assessment, an organization will review its corporate environment to identify all potential vulnerabilities in the IT infrastructure that a hacker could exploit.
 Then you will determine what you can do to fix those security vulnerabilities.

 In contrast, vulnerability scanning is a continuous assessment of your security.
 A risk assessment then shows whether you can accept those security vulnerabilities or prioritize them for remediation.